myerco/CafeGeek/docs/content/_me-conta-uma-historia/03-os-elementos-da-historia.md

 {% include imagelocal.html
     src="me-conta-uma-historia/oriblindforestart.0.0.webp"
     alt="Figura: Ori and the Blind."
-    caption="Has the most powerful opening to any game in 2015" ref="https://www.polygon.com"
+    caption="Figura: Has the most powerful opening to any game in 2015" ref="https://www.polygon.com"
 %}